Connect with us

 “Ensuring people with disabilities are protected from abuse and neglect is our mission, always,” Polly Tribble, executive director of Disability Rights Mississippi, said in a press release.
 “We would hope that would be DMH’s same goal.
 Why they have chosen, yet again, to deny vulnerable Mississippians access to meaningful and effective protection and advocacy remains a mystery.”

-DMH declined to comment and referred Mississippi to the 's office.
-The attorney general's office also declined, saying they do not comment on active cases.
+DMH declined to comment and referred Mississippi Today to the attorney general’s office.
+The attorney general’s office also declined, saying they do not comment on active cases.

 The agency’s attorneys are using similar arguments used to deny the requests at the center of the initial lawsuit.
 In regards to the request for a list of MSH patients who have pled “not guilty by reason of insanity or mental defect,” the mental health agency is arguing that Disability Rights of Mississippi hasn’t shown it has enough evidence to warrant an investigation.